 I have been influenced by brass band music since I was little, which made me love the march ORB and the test piece Journey to Freedom.

 The reason why brass bands have had such a big influence on me is because I have so many family members who have either played in a brass band or at Boarshurst Silver Band.
 My grandad (Geoff), dad (Steven Ashley), mother (Linda Finan), sisters (Leanne Ashley, Vicky Ashley and Emma Ashley), cousin (Lauren Armitage), and uncle (Phil Hurst) have all played at Boarshurst Band.
-My uncle, Steven Armitage, has helped Boarshurst out on many different occasions and he currently plays for Milnrow Brass Band.
+My uncle, Steven Armitage, has helped Boarshurst out on many different occasions, he plays Bb Bass.
 As I am one of the youngest in the band, I try my best (outside of the band room) to keep the whole band young!

 I started playing baritone at my school youth band when I was 11.
 The first brass band I played for was Kingsway Youth Band, and after just 4 years, I passed my audition for the National Youth Brass Band of Great Britain (NYBBGB), where I played for 3 years.